 1. Preparing an API Key

 Visit Stripe official website, fill in and submit the registration form to complete account creation.
-After successfully registered, the system will guide you to the Dashboard management interface to start configuration of payment service.
+After successfully registered, the system will guide you to enter the Dashboard management interface to start configuration of payment service.

 2. Create a WebHook